PNNL-CompBio/Snekmer/README.md

 ### Procedure

-Use conda to install an environment with all required dependencies:
+Use conda to install an environment from the YML file with all required dependencies.
+(Note: Users may either download the YML file directly from the repository, or clone the repository beforehand using the `git clone` command below.)

 ```bash
 conda env create -f environment.yml